laser marking (original) (raw)

 Some kind of laser scanner is needed for applying such methods.
 Often, one employs an f–theta scanning lens, so that the focus positions are all on a plane rather than on a curved surface.

 An alternative is to produce a whole label in one shot, using a suitable kind of mask, placed at a suitable location in the beam path such that the mask features are imaged to the workpiece.
 That latter method, however, requires the fabrication of suitable masks, which implies that the pattern cannot be changed from piece to piece.
-Also, the masks tend to wear off and need to be regularly replaced.
+Also, the masks tend to wear out and need to be regularly replaced.
 On the other hand, a whole pattern can be produced very rapidly in combination with a sufficiently powerful laser source, provided that the mask is also sufficiently robust.
-The trend, however, appears to be that scanning methods are more and more used.
+The trend, however, appears to be that scanning methods are increasingly used.
 Their greater flexibility is a main reason for that.

 Laser Marking Machines